xiangpin/ggstar/README.md

 [![](https://cranlogs.r-pkg.org/badges/last-week/ggstar?color=green)](https://cranlogs.r-pkg.org/downloads/total/last-week/ggstar)

-To create the regular polygon layer for easily discernible shapes, we developed the package, it can be easily used if you know the ‘ggplot2’.
+To create the regular polygon layer for easily discernible shapes, we developed the package, it is like the ‘geom\_point’ of ‘ggplot2’.
+It can be used to draw the scatter plot.

 # :writing\_hand: Author